 Where is my sample in the sequencing-to-results pipeline?

 There is a form on the Genomics England website which participants, parents, relatives, carers or named consultees of participants can fill in.
 This will inform people where they are in the project pipeline.

 What made you choose these particular rare diseases?

-This is an important point but since we are comparing cancer genomes with the healthy genome of the person affected by that cancer, and the genomes of two unaffected healthy relatives with a person affected by rare disease, we will actually have tens of thousands of ‘normal’ genomes within the study.
+This is an important point but since we compared cancer genomes with the healthy genome of the person affected by that cancer, and the genomes of two unaffected healthy relatives with a person affected by rare disease, we will actually have tens of thousands of ‘normal’ genomes within the study.

-Can we join if we are in the DDD study, or other research projects?
+Could we join if we are in the DDD study, or other research projects?

 Are you sequencing 100,000 patients?